rdkcentral/rdkservices/docs/api/AnalyticsPlugin.md

 <a name="Description"></a>
 # Description

 The `Analytics` plugin allows to send analytics events to dedicated backends.
-Currently the SIFT backend is supported.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#Thunder)].